Superman: Last Stand on Krypton

 Superman: Last Stand on Krypton is a comic book Elseworlds story, published by DC Comics in 2003.
-Written by Steve Gerber with art by Doug Wheatley.
-The book is the sequel to the comic book Superman: Last Son of Earth, also by Gerber and Wheatley.
+Written by Steve Gerber with art by Doug Wheatley, the book is the sequel to the comic book Superman: Last Son of Earth, also by Gerber and Wheatley.
 Last Stand on Krypton picks up 10 years after Last Son of Earth.
 Earth has thrived thanks to Superman and Kryptonian technology, but Lex Luthor now threatens Krypton.

 Plot

 In 2000, Earth has been hit with an asteroid, Superman, using Kryptonian technology, hopes to bring Earth back to its potential.
 In 2011, Metropolis is a paradise, but the government is corrupt.
 In a council meeting Superman refuses to share more Kryptonian technology, fearing Earth would suffer the same fate as Krypton.
 At the Daily Planet, Superman seeks the advice of Perry White, who tells him to check on Lois Lane, who is now a Captain in the military and is doing work in South America.
 Jimmy Olsen asks Superman about Morgan Edge calling him a traitor to humanity.
 At the Arkham Island, Lex Luthor bargains with Morgan Edge for freedom, and vows to take Superman down.
 Edge says that Superman has disappeared, Luthor tells Edge that he's the only one who could find Superman and destroy him.

 Meanwhile, Superman comes out of warp near Krypton, finds Jor-El and Lara and has a happy family reunion.
 On Krypton Zod has takes up the mantle of General again, to defend the true Kryptonian heritage.
 Superman is informed how Zod would have the land reduced to a barren waste, rather than using the cloning tech to restore Krypton to its former glory.
 Somewhere on Krypton a spaceship crashes on the planet, Lois and Luthor in his exo-suit comes out.
 Robots attacks Luthor and the two are brought before Zod.
 Zod questions Luthor and finds out Superman is on the planet and Luthor agrees to help him.
 Zod's robots descend upon the New Kryptonian sanctuary, where the colonists are infected with Kryptonium, a.k.a. the green death.
 The animals and people in the colony die horribly.
-Superman pleads with Zod to avoid war, but Zod declines, and hands him over to Luthor.
-Luthor infects Superman with forms of the green death, which turns him into a brutish being in the process.
+Superman pleads with Zod to avoid war, but Zod declines, and hands him over to Luthor, who infects Superman with forms of the green death, which turns him into a brutish being in the process.
 Superman is thus rendered animalistic and unintelligible, but his motives are still pure.
 He takes Lois to his father, and Lois tells Jor-El that she will run his war for him.